taverianov/cloudlinux-documentation/docs/cloudlinuxos/shared-pro/README.md

 #### Collected requests for tracing task

 :::warning Warning!
-Collected requests are available in the UI for two weeks.
+Collected requests are available in the UI for 30 days.
 :::

 Click ![](/images/cloudlinuxos/shared-pro/x-ray/XRayView.webp) to open a list of collected requests.